milad-ai/db4032/syllabus.md

 The course will include **two exams**.
 Both exams will assess the required readings and topics covered in class.
 The first exam will be an "in-class" midterm, while the second will be a final exam scheduled during the University's final examination period at the end of the semester.

+**If you need to miss the midterm test due to illness or a family affliction, please contact me by email.
+A make-up exam for the midterm might be organized.**

 ## **Attendance and Participation**

 **Attendance is required**, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
 Active participation in both in-class activities and the online message board is highly encouraged.